Microring resonators with external optical feedback for time delay reservoir computing: Results

-For the NARMA 10 task, the minimum error $NMSE_{min}= 0.204\pm 0.026$ is found at $\eta_{F} = 0.9$, and $\Delta\phi_{F} = 0.55$, for $P_{max} = 0.1 mW$ and a starting wavelength detuning of $\Delta\lambda_{s} = -10 pm$.
-The MRR is thus working in a linear regime.
+For the NARMA 10 task, the minimum error $NMSE_{min}= 0.204\pm 0.026$ is found at $\eta_{F} = 0.9$, and $\Delta\phi_{F}/2\pi = 0.55$, for $P_{max} = 0.1 mW$ and a starting wavelength detuning of $\Delta\lambda_{s} = -10 pm$.
+Thus, the MRR is operating in a linear regime.
+The combination of a linear MRR with an optical feedback delay, acts like a linear analog shift register.
+If the MRR is in resonance, part of the feedback signal is coupled back to the MRR.
+Thus, an input light pulse can propagate multiple times through the MRR system, providing a linear optical memory to the system.
 According to \cite{NLvsLMemory2017}, a worse performance is expected when the MRR operates in a nonlinear regime, since it progressively distorts the information.
 The lowest obtained NMSE value is even higher than the one expected from a linear shift register ($NMSE_{SR} = 0.16$) \cite{Appeltant_2011}.
 The reason for which we get a higher NMSE is due to the small number of virtual nodes.
-But since in this task the MRR dynamic is not bounded to its nonlinearity, a longer bit duration $b_{w}$ can be considered while preserving the same dynamical response and the same virtual node time separation $\theta=40$ps.
+But since in this task the MRR dynamics is not bounded to its nonlinearity, a longer bit duration $b_{w}$ can be considered while preserving the same dynamical response and the same virtual node time separation $\theta=40$ps.
 For example, when $N_{v} = 200$ and $b_w = 8$ ns, we obtain $NMSE = 0.010\pm 0.009$, an equivalent performance with the one reported in \cite{Appeltant_2011}.
 This improvement, compared to the linear shift register performance, is attributed to the square-law nonlinearity of the photodetection, since both cases exploit the same linear memory.
 This operation is consistent with the one presented in \cite{Vinckier2015}, where a linear external cavity with an optical fiber loop was used and from which the output optical signal was photodetected.
+For comparison, the use of the MRR in absence of optical feedback, results in $NMSE= 0.545\pm 0.001$, for $P_{max}=2$ mW and $\Delta\lambda_{s}=20$ pm.

 In conclusion, the single MRR operating in the linear regime without feedback can preserve the previous value of input information, through inertia, at MRR photon lifetime time scales.
 This memory, along with the photodetection nonlinearity, is sufficient to solve one-step-before memory tasks.
-For the Narma 10 task, which has longer memory requirements, the external cavity is the main contributor to the memory capacity of the computing system.
+For the Narma 10 task, which has longer memory requirements, the external cavity is the main contributor to the linear memory capacity of the computing system.